What does it look like

 Is vitiligo hereditary?

-What does vitiligo look like?
+What does vitiligo look and feel like?

 Images DermNetNZ.